 Examples of Core Marketing Skills Showcased in a Resume

-Set up Alerts for Remote Consulting Jobs Relevant to Your Skills
+Set up Alerts for Remote Marketing Jobs Relevant to Your Skills

 Within the Alerts section of a jobseeker’s Virtual Vocations account, they can also set up a job alert by clicking the blue ‘CREATE NEW ALERT‘ button as well as see their Saved Job Alerts.